Skip to main content

 It’s crucial to understand a business's financing choices and why they make certain decisions as a financial analyst.
-The Corporate Issuers topic covers a wide range of information, including specific terminology and calculations.
-It is also viewed as one of the more approachable topics but it’s still important to gain a strong foundational knowledge during your CFA Level I exam prep.
+The Corporate Finance topic covers a wide range of information, including specific terminology and calculations.
+It is also viewed as one of the more approachable topics but it’s still important to gain a strong foundational knowledge during your CFA® Level I exam prep.

-How To Study for CFA Level I Corporate Issuers Topic
+How To Study for CFA Level I Corporate Finance Topic

-It is easy to focus on the calculations in Corporate Issuers, but as demonstrated in the reading summaries, these only make up a small proportion of the syllabus.
-You should not expect the majority of Corporate Issuers' questions to include calculations.
+It is easy to focus on the calculations in Corporate Finance, but as demonstrated in the reading summaries, these only make up a small proportion of the syllabus.
+You should not expect the majority of Corporate Finance questions to include calculations.
 Instead of trying to memorize each calculation:

 1. Focus on the interpretation of the numbers rather than the calculations